harryho/blog-hugo/content/_index.md

 ## Assumptions

 * You have a proper computer instead of a tablet or ipad.
-* You are ready to get your hands dirty.
+Actually you can write some code to create an app directly on your smart phone or tablet after installing some development apps. *AIDE*, *DroidScript* and *QPython* are such applications you can try if you want to play around.

-* If you use Mac, the code for Linux should work on Mac as well
-* You know how to start a terminal on Mac or a command prompt on Windows.
+* If you use Mac, the code for Linux should work on Mac as well.
+You know how to start a terminal on Mac or a command prompt on Windows.
+Finally, you are ready to get your hands dirty.

 ## Bash/Batch script